Is ISRO Better Than NASA?

 Aarav Iyer

 I am a technology and programming enthusiast, currently a high school student.
-I also love drawing and am fairly interested in aeronautics and astrophysics.
+I love drawing and am quite interested in aeronautics and astrophysics too.
 My favourite pastimes are reading books, blogging and skywatching with my telescope.

 Leave a review!